The Mustang Loop lies along Highway 313 northwest of Moab. It's part of

 Wildcat after another 0.2 downhill miles.

-Looking at the La Sal Mountains to the
+be frequent views of the La Sal Mountains to the southeast.

 clockwise and begins a gentle climb.
 You'll regain 250 vertical feet over

 the next 1.3 miles.
 Now you'll reach the trail fork for the

 "handle" of the lariat.
 If you're heading for Getaway, fork to

 To loop back around to Chisholm, keep right.
 It's 0.6 miles and 50

 vertical feet of climbing to get back to the Chisholm Trail fork.